qualisys/qualisys_drone_sdk/README.md

 2. Move out 50cm in the X direction and complete 2 circles around its initial position
 3. For 1 minute, move randomly within a cubic volume that is 1m on each side, centered 1m above its initial position

-Pressing the `L` key on the keyboard while the script is running will stop the program and attempt to calmly land the drone.
+Press `Esc` to stop the program and attempt to calmly land the drone.

 ### [crazyflie_interactive.py](crazyflie_interactive.py)